-- 1. Purpose.
+1. Purpose.
 The Committee and its support officers must hold themselves to the most exacting standards of ethical conduct.
 Guidelines for the ethical conduct expected and required of Committee members and support officers are set forth in the Committee's Code of Ethics.
 Violations of the Code of Ethics may result in a hearing before the Standards Panel.
 The Code of Ethics may be amended by a majority vote of the Honor Committee, voting in accordance with the regular procedures of the Honor Committee.
-The Chair shall promptly notify the Support Officer pools of any amendments. - 2.
-Standards Panel Composition.
-The Standards Panel shall consist of five members, including two Senior Support Officers, two Committee members, and the Chair of the Committee, who also shall serve as the Chair of the Standards Panel.
-The Chair of the Committee shall randomly select the remaining four members of the Standards Panel.
-If any Standards Panel member is the subject of a Standards Panel referral, or has a conflict of interest with a referral, such member (including the Chair, if applicable), shall be ineligible to serve as a member of the Standards Panel in question. - 3.
-Standards Panel Matters.
-For purposes of these Bylaws, a "Standards Panel Matter" shall mean (a) any alleged violation of the Code of Ethics by an Honor Committee member or support officer acting in an official capacity, or (b) any alleged conduct by an Honor Committee member or support officer acting in an official capacity that, although not in violation of the Code of Ethics, nevertheless constitutes unethical, unprofessional, or improper conduct. - 4.
-Referral of Standards Panel Matters to a Standards Panel.
+The Chair shall promptly notify the Support Officer pools of any amendments.

+2. Standards Panel Composition.
+The Standards Panel shall consist of five members, including two Senior Support Officers, two Committee members, and one randomly-selected member of the Executive Committee.
+The Chair of the Committee, shall serve as the Chair of the Standards Panel.
+The Chair of the Committee shall randomly select the five members of the Standards Panel.
+If any Standards Panel member or the non-voting Chair is the subject of a Standards Panel referral, or has a conflict of interest with a referral, such member (including the Chair, if applicable), shall be ineligible to serve as a member of the Standards Panel in question.
+If the Chair is unable to serve as Chair of the Panel, they will appoint another member of the Executive Committee to serve in their place.

+3. Standards Panel Matters.
+For purposes of these Bylaws, a "Standards Panel Matter" shall mean (a) any alleged violation of the Code of Ethics by an Honor Committee member or support officer acting in an official capacity, or (b) any alleged conduct by an Honor Committee member or support officer acting in an official capacity that, although not in violation of the Code of Ethics, nevertheless constitutes unethical, unprofessional, or improper conduct.

+4. Referral of Standards Panel Matters to a Standards Panel.
 Allegations of a Standards Panel Matter should be made in writing and delivered to the Chair of the Honor Committee.
 The Chair of the Honor Committee may, in their discretion, refer such allegations to the Standards Panel.
-If such allegations are raised against the Chair of the Honor Committee, the Executive Committee, acting without the Chair, shall decide, by a majority vote, whether or not to refer the allegation to the Standards Panel. - 5.
-Proceedings of the Standards Panel.
+If such allegations are raised against the Chair of the Honor Committee, the Executive Committee, acting without the Chair, shall decide, by a majority vote, whether or not to refer the allegation to the Standards Panel.

+5. Proceedings of the Standards Panel.
 The Standards Panel shall convene to consider any matters that may be referred to it.
 Standards Panel proceedings and decisions shall be handled in accordance with the Standards Panel Policies and Procedures.
 The Standards Panel may amend the Standards Panel Policies and Procedures by majority vote.
 The Chair shall promptly notify the Honor Committee and Support Officer pools of any amendments.